 Inventory is valued at cost using a system of price averaging.
 The consumption method of inventory is used, which charges inventory as an expenditure when it is consumed.
 A portion of fund balance, representing inventory, is considered Nonspendable.
-Such reserves for inventory indicate that a portion of net current assets is set aside to replace or increase the inventory.

 The District has no USDA commodity inventory.